DouglasUrner/OS-X-Folder-Actions/README.md

 When you attach the Send Events To Shell Script.scpt script to a folder, it will act as an observer and forward the Opening, Closing, Adding and Removing events to the bash script /usr/local/bin/FolderActionsDispatcher.sh.
 The event payload includes the type of the event, the data needed to perform its purpose (i.e., for the Adding event, the list of the added items), as well as the name of the folder that was the target of the event.
 FolderActionsDispatcher.sh will parse the event, and then will try to invoke a callback script named .FolderActions.sh in the target folder.
 All you have to do is write the .FolderActions.sh bash script and place it in the folder it belongs to.

+## Installation

 Here’s an example.
 Let’s say that we want to copy every file placed in ~/Downloads to /private/tmp, and do it automatically.
 Here’s what we will do:

-One time setup.
+1. One time setup.
 Download the program, unarchive and copy Send Events To Shell Script.scpt to ~/Library/Scripts/Folder Action Scripts, Copy FolderActionsDispatcher.sh to /usr/local/bin, and make it world executable, like so:$ chmod a+x /usr/local/bin/FolderActionsDispatcher.sh.

-Create the file ~/Downloads/.FolderActions.sh.
+1. Create the file ~/Downloads/.FolderActions.sh.
 The file FolderActions.template is a good starting point.
 Make the new file user executable, like so:$ chmod u+x ~/Downloads/.FolderActions.sh.

-Edit ~/Downloads/.FolderActions.sh and add the desired code in the item_added_to_folder() function.
+1. Edit ~/Downloads/.FolderActions.sh and add the desired code in the item_added_to_folder() function.
 This callback function will be called by the /usr/local/bin/FolderActionsDispatcher.sh dispatcher script, every time an item (either a file or a folder) is added to the ~/Downloads directory.

 ```sh
 function item_added_to_folder() {